 and I will praise you with the lyre,

 I do not criticize you for coming to “get.”
-I think God greatly honored when people come to corporate worship starving for God.
-And deeply desiring that they will meet him, and hear from him.
+I think God is greatly honored when people come to corporate worship starving for God and deeply desiring that they will meet him and hear from him.

-Therefore my job in worship is to set a table for you where you eat and rejoice in the God you taste.
-I am aiming not merely to change your ideas about God but to change your affections for God.
+Therefore, my job in worship is to set a table for you where you eat and rejoice in the God you taste.
+I’m aiming not merely to change your ideas about God, but to change your affections for God.
 God’s glory in your life, hangs in the balance.

 We are freed from the sin of loving money by the pursuit of “contentment” in God.
 And that contentment is rooted in a superior promise: “I will never leave you nor forsake you.”

-Love is the overflow of joy in God that meet the needs of others.
-Or: Love is the grace-enabled impulse to increase your joy by seeing it expand into other people.
+Love is the overflow of joy in God that meets the needs of others.
+Or: love is the grace-enabled impulse to increase your joy by seeing it expand into other people.